Tayx94/graphy/README.md

 **Planned features (DEFINITELY YES):**

-  - ~~Add toggle from code API.~~
+  - Show all Debug.Log from Unity in a UI.Text in the scene.
+  - Log Graphy messages to UI.Text in the scene as well as the console.
+  - Prewarm framerates: X seconds where min/max fps are not registered to avoid loading spikes registering.
   - Scale Canvas (GetComponent<Canvas>().scaleFactor *= multiplier;) -> If it changes, set again.
-  - Log Graphy messages to UI.Text in the scene as well as the console.
   - Make UI layout adapt on the fly to compact it when not showing graphs.
-  - ~~Add a second graph to the Audio that shows the highest spectrum value in the last X samples~~

 **Other features (DEFINITELY MAYBE):**

-  - Network stats
+  - Network Stats Module
-  - Show all Debug.Log from Unity in a UI.Text in the scene.
+  - Audio Module:
+  	- Average of the whole sound
+	- Indicator for LUFS
   - Allow storing FPS for a predetermined time to allow benchmarks.
   - Dump all Graphy Data as a string to:
   	- File